 Silo Gallery represents over two dozen very talented artists specializing in 3D art forms, including bronze, raku pottery, wood, and warm glass such as: fused, draped, slumped, cast and mixed media.

-Tour (currently NOT available) the Studio and learn that not all beautiful glass is blown glass!
-This fused glass studio is the largest purpose built warm glass studio in Central Texas.
+Tour (if available) the Studio and learn that not all beautiful glass is blown glass!
+This fused glass studio, at 4,000 sq. ft. is the largest purpose built warm glass studio in Central Texas.
 Discover all the features that makes this building unique and learn how warm glass is created.

 Relax next to the beautiful grotto with two waterfalls and a koi pond.
 A perfect photo spot.